Updated: Apr 2

 Why social media networks have moved away from likes

 Both Facebook and Instagram have been drifting away from likes for a while now.
-Changes to Facebook and Instagram algorithms have made it increasingly difficult to get likes over the past year.
-And with the rising popularity of Instagram and Facebook stories, fewer businesses are measuring their success by likes anyway, since people cannot like a story.
+Changes to Facebook and Instagram algorithms have made it increasingly difficult to get likes on posts over the past year.
+Plus, with the rising popularity of Instagram and Facebook stories (and now Reels), fewer businesses are measuring their success by likes anyway, since people cannot like a story.

 Besides technological advances, there are other reasons behind the move away from likes.
-First, there have been multiple studies on the negative psychological effects of likes on social media.
+There have been multiple studies on the negative psychological effects of likes on social media.
 These studies have found that the likes feature was linked to lower self-esteem and loneliness.
 Some insiders at the major social media networks seem to agree—to the point where some of the original Facebook engineers say they regret creating the like feature in the first place.

 Aside from cutting down on negative psychological effects, transitioning away from likes provides other benefits to social media companies.
 First, it hurts the “fake likes” industry, where businesses can purchase more likes or followers for their social media.
 Second, the move encourages businesses to start paying for more paid media, such as Facebook or Instagram ads.

 So, where does this fit into the overall algorithm makeup for Facebook and Instagram?
 Let's explore the current Facebook and Instagram algorithms next.

 What the current Facebook and Instagram algorithms favor

 Social media algorithms are automated ways to order social media content on your feed.
 Each user experiences different outcomes of the algorithm based on who they follow on social media and how often and how much they engage with others' content.
 Algorithms generally favor the amount of engagement on a piece of content, as well as how much you tend to engage with that users' content.

 The Facebook algorithm prioritizes the following: